 Most people underestimate the likelihood that requests for help will be granted, particularly after previous refusals, according to Stanford’s Daniel Newark and Francis Flynn with Vanessa Lake Bohns of University of Waterloo.

-However, help-seekers underestimated the compliance rate of potential helpers who previously refused assistance.
+Help-seekers underestimated the agreement rate of potential helpers who previously refused assistance.

 This suggests that most people agree with a subsequent request, to reduce discomfort of rejecting others’ overtures for help.